 The 6-cup Moka pot is by far the most popular size for most coffee drinkers.
 It’s enough to deliver one very strong 12-ounce mug of coffee or a couple of servings to last you throughout your morning.
 It’s also a great option if you’re making coffee for two every morning.

 When it comes to the 10-cup, 12-cup, and 18-cup Moka pots, you’re unlikely to need that much coffee unless you’ve got a large household of coffee drinkers or you’re making coffee for your whole office every morning.
-It may be the right option for you if you’re into making batches of iced coffee to keep for a few days at a time.
+It may be the right option if you’re into making batches of iced coffee to keep for a few days at a time.

 But, before getting a Moka pot this size, really consider if you’re going to be making 20, 24, or 36 ounces of coffee at a time regularly (remember that the serving of coffee they produce is much stronger!).

-Can a Large Moka Pot make Less coffee?
+Can a Large Moka Pot Make Less Coffee?

 So you might be thinking to yourself, “Wait a minute, it seems silly that there are so many different size options.
 Can’t I just get a larger Moka pot and make the amount of coffee that I need on any given day?”
-We like the way you think, but unfortunately, the answer is no.
+We like how you think, but unfortunately, the answer is no.

 You’ll have to choose a Moka pot suited to your everyday needs or buy a few different Moka pots in varying sizes.
 It’s not the most convenient option, but the Moka pot is a specialty coffee maker, so flexibility is key.